Parable of the Lost Sheep

 Afterword

-The Parable of the Lost Sheep, found in the Gospels of Matthew (Matthew 18:12 14) and Luke (Luke 15:3 7), is a powerful illustration Jesus used to impart several lessons:
+The Parable of the Lost Sheep, found in the Gospels of Matthew (Matthew 18:12 14) and Luke (Luke 15:3 7), is a powerful illustration Jesus has several lessons for us:

 In short, the Parable of the Lost Sheep is about God's unconditional love, compassion, and mercy, as well as our responsibility to seek out and care for those who are lost.
 It reminds us of the immense value God places on every individual and the rejoicing that can com from repentance and reconciliation.